STAND. COM. REP. NO. 480

 State of Hawaii

-Your Committee on Housing, to which was referred S.B.
-No. 122 entitled:
+Your Committee on Labor, Culture and the Arts, to which was referred S.B.
+No. 1084 entitled:

-"A BILL FOR AN ACT RELATING TO RENTAL DISCRIMINATION,"
+"A BILL FOR AN ACT RELATING TO EMPLOYEES' RETIREMENT SYSTEM INVESTMENTS,"

 begs leave to report as follows:

-Your Committee received testimony in support of this measure from the Governor's Coordinator on Homelessness, Hawaii Public Housing Authority, Hawai‘i Civil Rights Commission, LGBT Caucus of the Democratic Party of Hawaii, and two individuals.
-Your Committee received testimony in opposition to this measure from the Hawai‘i Association of REALTORS and one individual.
-Your Committee received comments on this measure from the Department of Commerce and Consumer Affairs.
+Your Committee received testimony in support of this measure from the ERS.
+Your Committee received testimony in opposition to this measure from The Civil Beat Law Center for the Public Interest and UNITE HERE Local 5.
+Your Committee received comments on this measure from the Office of Information Practices.